Market Analysts see PAVmed Inc. [PAVM] gaining to $5. Time to buy?

-PAVmed Inc. [NASDAQ: PAVM] price surged by 12.12 percent to reach at $0.24.
-A sum of 1370527 shares traded at recent session while its average daily volume was at 1.03M shares.
-PAVmed Inc. shares reached a high of $2.25 and dropped to a low of $2.03 until finishing in the latest session at $2.22.
+PAVmed Inc. [NASDAQ: PAVM] price plunged by 0.00 percent to reach at $0.0.
+A sum of 1077469 shares traded at recent session while its average daily volume was at 1.04M shares.
+PAVmed Inc. shares reached a high of $2.26 and dropped to a low of $2.13 until finishing in the latest session at $2.19.

 Guru’s Opinion on PAVmed Inc. [PAVM]: